 Table of Contents

 You’re either one of two buyers.
 A person with nostalgia for old styles and architectural details like those found in pre-war buildings.
 Or someone who loves everything to be brand-new and modern.
 When you choose a new construction building, that’s what you get, the latest and greatest.
-For many millennial buyers, this is what they’re looking for.
-A building with all the most recent finishes, amenities, and smart technology.
+For many millennial buyers, this is what they’re looking for—a building with all the most modern finishes, amenities, and smart technology.

 For investors who plan to rent out the unit, this can be a big selling point.
 Best of all, the building will still be regarded as ‘new’ for many years after the purchase.
 Which means it will command a higher price per square foot.
 Your condo will also be able to compete with other new properties if you buy the right one, of course.